Can You Sue if Someone’s Dog Bit You in Ohio?

 When a person is bitten or attacked by a dog, the owner is not the only person that can be sued.
 Anyone who harbored the dog or kept the dog in their possession is also responsible.
 This includes situations when a dog bites a person while being cared for at a doggy daycare.
 While the owner is protected in this case, the doggie daycare facility can be held responsible.

 Other people that might be held liable for a dog attack include dog sitters, landlords, and dog walkers.
+It is important to speak with a dog bite attorney in Columbus to determine who might be liable for your dog bite injuries.

 Columbus is home to a number of leading health care facilities that can treat dog bite injury victims.
 With considerable experience helping local injury victims, our Columbus dog bite lawyers will guide and assist you with documenting the medical care and costs associated with a serious dog bite.